zachyboy-92/quote-generator/README.md

 # quote-generator

-Generate a random quote, advice or jokes with random colors
+Generate a random quote, advice or joke with random colors